xVotexX/Suyuzu-Online-Fix/README.md

 # Suyuzu Online-Fix

-Suyuzu Online Fix is a tool designed to fix the multiplayer of certain Switch Emulators.
+Suyuzu Online-Fix is a tool designed to fix the multiplayer of certain Switch Emulators.

 #### Supported Emulators:
 - Yuzu